berkaybarisalgun/My-first-web-app-with-Spring-Boot/README.md

 ### Contributing
 Contributions are welcome.
 Please submit a pull request if you would like to contribute to the project.

+### References
+This project was inspired by the tutorials of in28minutes.

 ### Change Log
 Version 1.0.0 (2023-02-22)
 - Initial release of the application.